TosbackCgusBridge-Bot/CGUs-versions/Salon/Privacy Policy.md

 *   To tailor the content and information that we may send or display to you, and to otherwise personalize your experiences while using our Services;
 *   To improve our Services;
 *   For research purposes;
-*   For marketing and advertising purposes. for example, we may send you emails about new features of our Site and our Application as well as aboutÂ ourÂ products and services, as well as products and services of third parties, that we believe would be of interest to you;
+*   For marketing and advertising purposes. for example, we may send you emails about new features of our Site and our Application as well as about our products and services, as well as products and services of third parties, that we believe would be of interest to you;
 *   To better understand how users access and use our Services, both on an aggregated and individualized basis.

 Sharing Information

-We may provide information, including your personal information (collectively, âinformationâ), to non-affiliated and affiliated parties for a variety of purposes as described in this section and throughout this Privacy Policy.
+We may provide information, including your personal information (collectively, “information”), to non-affiliated and affiliated parties for a variety of purposes as described in this section and throughout this Privacy Policy.

 **_Affiliates and Non-Affiliated Third Parties._** We may disclose your information to affiliates and non-affiliated companies when we believe their products or services may be of interest to you, so that they can contact you with offers.
 If you are a California resident, you have a right to obtain information about this sharing. please see the Special Notice to California Consumers below.
 If you respond to an offer and provide information directly to another company, that information will be subject to their privacy policy, not this Privacy Policy.
 If you later decide that you do not want that third party to use your information, you will need to contact the third party directly.
 Salon is not responsible for the manner in which other businesses collect or use your personal information.